Ze1598/quotespy/README.md

 PATH = "some_path"

 # Create custom light and dark mode settings
+# With `None` for the profile picture size it will default to be resized to one tenth of the graphic's size
 s_light = {
     "font_family": "arial.ttf",
     "font_size_text": 80,
     "font_size_header": 70,
     "size": [1800, 1800],
+    "profile_pic_size": [None, None],
     "color_scheme": ["#ffffff", "#000000"],
     "wrap_limit": 36,
     "margin_bottom": 30